 - pain elsewhere, as a person may modify their activities or pattern of movement because of the pain

 When the symptoms appear following an injury, inflammation is usually just a short-term response to the injury.

 People who notice ongoing inflammation or pain may have arthritis.
 Joint pain that occurs with a fever or following an infection may signal a joint infection that requires immediate medical treatment.

 The right treatment for inflammation depends on the cause.
 Some minor injuries will improve on their own with rest and time.
 More serious injuries may require medical treatment or even surgery.

 People with a bacterial infection often need antibiotics.
 In severe cases, they may need to stay in the hospital.

-For serious injuries and chronic inflammation, these medical treatments may help:
+For serious injuries and chronic inflammation, these medical treatments

 - Prescription medication: These may include prescription-strength pain relievers or nonsteroidal anti-inflammatory drugs (NSAIDs), arthritis medications, or anti-inflammatory medications, such as metformin.

 - Injections: Corticosteroid injections can help reduce inflammation and ease pain.

 - Physical therapy: Physical therapy can help a person regain functioning and prevent damage to surrounding muscles and structures.